 Week 2 of 4: Instrumentation and Noise Characterization

-Last week you calibrated your photodetector and learned to measure beam width manually.
-This week you’ll learn Python-based data acquisition and—critically—characterize your photodetector’s noise performance.
+Last week you calibrated your photodetector and learned the knife-edge technique for measuring beam size.
+This week you’ll learn Python-based data acquisition and—critically—characterize your measurement system’s noise floor.
 Your goal: make a quantitative, evidence-based decision about which gain setting to use for Week 4’s automated measurements.

-Last week: Aligned optics, calibrated photodetector, measured beam width manually
+Last week: Aligned optics, calibrated photodetector, introduced knife-edge technique

-This week: Learn DAQ programming → Characterize noise → Choose optimal gain setting
+This week: Learn DAQ programming → Characterize measurement system noise → Choose optimal gain setting

 Next week: Learn Gaussian beam theory → Set up motor controller → Take first automated measurement

 The second week of the Gaussian Beams lab introduces you to Python for data acquisition and guides you through interfacing Python with the instrumentation and data acquisition systems used in this course.
-You will also learn about digital sampling theory and characterize the noise performance of your photodetector—a critical step for making informed measurement decisions in Week 4.
+You will also learn about digital sampling theory and characterize your measurement system’s noise floor—a critical step for making informed measurement decisions in Week 4.

 This week’s lab is divided into two parts.
 In part 1 (Prelab), you will learn essential curve fitting techniques that you’ll use throughout this course.
 In part 2 (Lab), you will learn Python programming for data acquisition using a National Instruments DAQ device, the NI USB-6009.
-This multifunction USB powered device has 4 (differential) analog inputs (14-bit, 48 kS/s), 2 analog outputs (12-bit, 150 S/s), 12 digital I/O channels, and a 32-bit counter.
-You will then apply these DAQ skills to characterize your photodetector’s noise floor and make a quantitative decision about optimal gain settings.
+This multifunction USB powered device has 8 single-ended (4 differential) analog inputs (14-bit, 48 kS/s), 2 analog outputs (12-bit, 150 S/s), 12 digital I/O channels, and a 32-bit counter.
+You will then apply these DAQ skills to characterize your measurement system’s noise floor and make a quantitative decision about optimal gain settings.

 Python is a versatile programming language widely used in scientific computing and data analysis.
 Many research labs use Python for instrument control, data acquisition, and analysis.
 Its advantages include: